 Trust accounts are FDIC insured accounts specifically designed to hold funds on someone else’s behalf.
 Companies specializing in property management on Oahu generally use trust accounts when processing money that belongs to tenants or property owners.
 These funds are usually only held for specific purposes as detailed in our management and lease rental agreements.
 Money and rents held in trust accounts will be used only according to the terms within the agreement between the all parties involved.

-For example: Certified Property Solutions will hold onto the tenant’s deposit with a separate trust account until a tenant moves out.
-During this time, the money still legally belongs to the tenant, however we are holding on to it as a form of collateral to ensure that the tenant adhered to the terms of the lease rental agreement.
+For example: HappyDoors Property Management will hold onto the tenant’s deposit with a separate trust account until a tenant moves out.
+During this time, the money still legally belongs to the tenant, however, we are holding on to it as a form of collateral to ensure that the tenant adhered to the terms of the lease rental agreement.
 When the tenant moves out, we must then return the deposit to the tenant after making any appropriate deductions based on the terms of the lease agreement.

 In Hawaii, security deposits are considered to be the legal property of the tenant.
 Generally, they are held by a landlord or property management company as a form of collateral to help make sure the tenant does not violate the terms of the lease agreement.
 The owner can only make deductions from the deposit after the tenant has vacated the rental property.
 In general, the security deposit can only be applied towards unpaid or late rent, property damage, past due balances, and any other damages the owner may incur if the tenant breached a term of the rental agreement.
 The tenant’s security deposit may not be used towards items that are considered normal wear and tear, which is any wear that a leased property would accumulate over the length of the lease resulting from normal use of the rental property.